rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 terraform import module.sumo-module.sumologic_hierarchy.awso_hierarchy 0000000000001354
 ```

-skip to step 6
+skip to step 6 (may need to backtrack to import for fields or heirarchy above to get one clean deploy)
 ```
 terraform validate
 terraform plan
 terraform apply
 ```
--